 You may decide that you do not want to incorporate a private limited company in Ireland to facilitate your investment.
 The alternative is to make use of a company incorporated outside of Ireland, and operate in Ireland via a branch office.
 A branch office, in Irish law, is a branch of a foreign company that operates in Ireland and:

 As a result of changes in EU law, domestic companies and branch offices of foreign companies must now satisfy largely similar registration requirements.

 Foreign investor businesses have the option of owning real estate in Ireland, if it proves to be a more attractive proposition than securing a commercial lease.
 Real estate can be owned either through the purchase of the freehold interest, or of a long leasehold interest.
 All businesses in Ireland are subject to certain restrictions on the purchase, development and occupation of real estate.

 An alternative to purchasing real estate in Ireland would be to secure a commercial lease.
 The duration of commercial leases tend to range between five and twenty years.
-Recent legislative reform has brought greater flexibility to would-be occupiers of real estate.
+Our expert team will advice you on negotiating and concluding commercial leases.

 Commercial leases commonly include break clauses, facilitating an exit from the agreement if you no longer deem it viable to operate your business from the premises.
 Other points to note regarding commercial leases include:

 For many years Ireland has been focused on developing a business culture that protects businesses, and encourages investment and innovation.
 The intellectual property (IP) regime in Ireland has been specifically formulated to provide robust protection for businesses:

 Copyright laws provide protection against infringement of a variety of works including original databases, literary, dramatic or artistic works, film and television programming.